bartificer/programming-by-stealth/docs/pbs51.md

 At this stage our sample page loads the game of life and starts it running.
 Nothing really new so far.
 Now, let’s implement the Maze!

-The Maze uses the same set of allowed states, so we don’t need to define a new set of states, or create a new rendering function, or create a new function for generating random states, we can re-use those we already created.
+The Maze uses the same set of allowed states.
+So we don’t need to define a new set of states, or create a new rendering function, or create a new function for generating random states.
+We can reuse those we already created.
 All we need to do is create a new step function that implements the rules for the Maze:

 1. If alive, must have between 1 and 5 live neighbours to stay alive, otherwise, die
 2. If dead, must have exactly 3 live neighbours to come to life, otherwise, stay dead